DeepSkyFire/DeepSkyFire/README.md

 ### Hi there 👋

 - 📫 How to reach me: [📧 i@deepskyfire.com](mailto:i@deepskyfire.com)
+- 📖 Working Language: English, Japanese, Chinese(Traditional/Simplified), Taiwanese, Cantonese.

 Hello everybody, I'm DeepSkyFire, and I'm an CyberSecurity & Infrastructure Enginer and Backend Developer liveing in Japan.

-My working language: English, Japanese, Chinese(Traditional/Simplified), Taiwanese, Cantonese.

 The main development languages I use are PHP/Go/Python/Shell/C#/VB.Net and more.
 But I develop mainly for infrastructure, so I don't have a lot of projects that can be open sourced.